mattbellis/PHYS-3330/raw-content/lab1new-raw.md

 **Common ground** - there are many types of ground and people often confuse them and use the word "ground" to refer to any one of them.
 A common ground is any part of a circuit which is (arbitrarily) referred to as $0\text{ V}$ and that all other voltages are measured with respect to.

 **Earth ground** - a common ground which is ultimately connected to the Earth.
-The 3<sup>rd</sup> prong on wall outlets is Earth ground.
-Under buildings large metal plates are buried and are connected to via a *ground wire*.
+The 3<sup>rd</sup> round prong on wall outlets is Earth ground.
+Under buildings, large metal plates or rods are buried and are connected to via a *ground wire*.
 Earth ground allows for certain kinds of short circuit failures (and lightning strikes) to have the power diverted away and avoid excessive damage to devices, buildings, and people.

 **Chassis ground** - a common ground which is a metal frame around the circuit.
 If a device plugs into the wall with 3 prongs, it *should* have the chassis connect to **Earth ground**.
-Chassis grounding can help fascilitate the safety of Earth grounding, but also acts a Faraday cage, shielding the circuit from external EM waves.
+Chassis grounding can help facilitate the safety of Earth grounding, but also acts a Faraday cage, shielding the circuit from external EM waves.

 **Electrical Load** - a load refers to the impedance (in ohms) connected to the output of a power source.
 This could be a speaker, a light bulb, a microwave oven, or anything else which is drawing power from the circuit.
-[//]: # (a load refers to the impedance (in ohms) connected from the output of a power source to the circuit's ground.)

 **RMS (Root Mean Square)** - the square root of the average of a periodic function squared over one period $V_\text{RMS}=\sqrt{\langle V(t)^{2}\rangle}$.
 Example: For the function $V(t) = V_0\sin(\omega t)$, the RMS value is $V_\text{RMS} = \large\frac{V_0}{\sqrt{2}}$.